LordBurrito/cardmarket-autosort-js/README.md

 # cardmarket-autosort-js

-A Tampermonkey userscript to enhance browsing on Cardmarket.com for Magic: The Gathering singles.
+A Tampermonkey userscript to enhance browsing on Cardmarket.com for Magic: The Gathering.

 ## Description